Battle of Byteń: Battles

 On the 23rd of February 1919 gen. Antoni Listowski ordered mjr. 's branch to attack Byteń.
 Numbering about 750 soldiers, composed out of the 1st Wilno Battalion, 2nd Lida Battalion and the cavalry division, supported by the armored train "Kaniów" had already captured Zarzecze on the first day of the fight, after which they intensified their attack with the Lida battalion, attacking the town.
 The cavalry went around from the north to prevent the enemy army from escaping.
 From the south the attack was supported by the armored train.
 After taking over Byteń on the 24th of February, both battalions went to Pruzhany.

-On the 1st of March Soviet troops of the and a battalion of the composed mostly of Polish communists attacked Byteń.
+On the 1st of March Soviet troops of the Revolutionary Red Warsaw Regiment and a battalion of the composed mostly of Polish communists attacked Byteń.
 Meanwhile, the Polish crew of Byteń (which was a unit of the consisting of around 120 soldiers) was stationed there.
 The first attack was repelled, but when one of the machine guns was damaged, the enemy broke into the town.
 Ten Polish soldiers died and many were taken prisoner.
 The next day the Poles responded with a counterattack, but were repelled, suffering heavy losses.
 Byteń was recaptured in April during the Polish offensive in Belarus.